 One script isn’t enough.
 One contest win isn’t enough.
 One optioned script isn’t enough.
 One sold script isn’t enough.
 One paid assignment isn’t enough.
 One produced script isn’t enough.

 The journey doesn’t end with one success.
 You’re not suddenly catapulted to the best case scenario.
-You’re not suddenly handed your dreams in a nice wrapped gift box.
+You’re not suddenly handed your dreams in a nicely wrapped gift box.
 It takes more than one “punch or kick” to have a career as a screenwriter.
 It will be full of the highest of peaks and the deepest, darkest of valleys.
 You’ll be in the clouds one week, month, year, or decade, only to find yourself sitting in a dark corner the next.

 If you’re not willing to endure, get out now and go down another path.
 But if you’re sure this is the path for you, at least for now, don’t be scared.
 Bruce Lee’s words — and spirit within them — will protect and guide you.